Defining Documents in World History: Treason

 The list of people convicted of treason against the U.S. is actually void of famous names such as Benedict Arnold and Julius and Ethel Rosenberg – who, while treacherous and treasonous in their own rights, were never legally convicted of that crime – but does contain names such as Aaron Burr, John Fries (leader of Fries' Rebellion), John Brown (perpetrator in the Harpers Ferry raid), and numerous individuals convicted of defecting to Nazi Germany during WWII.
 In fact, the last conviction for treason in the U.S. was in 1952.

-This set expands its coverage to look at acts of treason throughout history and around the world.
 Chapters also look at tyrannical governments’ attempts to label their enemies as treasonous.
 Individuals and events covered include Canada’s Louis Riel; Marie Antoinette and Louis XVI of France; Adolph Hitler; the anti-Nazi White Rose Movement; the July 20, 1944 attempted assassination of Hitler; Great Britain’s Thomas Paine; Nelson Mandela and the 1956 Treason Trial in South Africa; among many others.

-These volumes explore the history of treasonous acts in the United States from the country’s founding to present.
-Documents examined include charters, constitutions, legislative debates, political speeches, historical accounts, court cases, modern-day articles, and more.
+These volumes explore the history of treasonous acts along with related primary source documents, examnining charters, constitutions, legislative debates, political speeches, historical accounts, court cases, modern-day articles, and more.

 About the Series